wln20/wln20.github.io/_pages/about.md

 + [04/2025~08/2025] <a href='http://dev3.noahlab.com.hk/'>Huawei (Noah Ark's Lab)</a>, Machine Learning Engineer Intern.
 + [02/2024~06/2024] <a href='https://www.infini-ai.com/'>Infinigence AI</a>, Machine Learning Research Intern.
-+ [09/2023~01/2024] <a href='https://www.bytedance.com/'>Bytedance</a>, Machine Learning Engineer Intern.
++ [09/2023~01/2024] <a href='https://www.bytedance.com/'>ByteDance (TikTok)</a>, Machine Learning Engineer Intern.

 📖 Research
 ------
-I mainly focused on infrastructure and efficiency optimization of Large Language Models (a.k.a AI-Infra / MLSys) in my past research, including the compression and acceleration techniques of LLMs.
+I mainly focused on infrastructure and efficiency optimization of Large Language Models (a.k.a MLSys or AI-Infra) in my past research, including the compression and acceleration techniques of LLMs.

 + [09/2022~06/2024] <a href='https://nicsefc.ee.tsinghua.edu.cn/'>NICS-EFC, Tsinghua University</a>.